A lot of folks get into photography without having any type of art background or art training.

 Example 5 is this scenario.

-What are the similarities between examples 3 and 5?
+What are the similarities between examples of leading lines 3 and 5?

 - There is a horizontal leading line that is not a converging line.

-- There is a focal point and a shape juxtaposition working in the photograph.
+- There is a focal point and a shape juxtaposition working in the photograph of leading lines.